mosswg/dropout-dl/readme.md

---verbose                Display debug information while running --force-cookies          Interpret the next to arguments as authentication cookie and session cookie --series                 Interpret the url as a link to a series and download all episodes from all seasons --season                 Interpret the url as a link to a season and download all episodes from all seasons
+--verbose                Display debug information while running --force-cookies          Interpret the next to arguments as authentication cookie and session cookie --series                 Interpret the url as a link to a series and download all episodes from all seasons --season                 Interpret the url as a link to a season and download all episodes in the season --episode                Interpret the url as a link to a single episode
 ```

+If series, season, or episode is not used, the type will be inferred based on the link format.

 ## Cookies
 ### Firefox